TheJJ/ceph-cheatsheet/README.md

 ### Recovery

+Data movement/recreation can be done as `backfill` or `recovery`.
+* `backfill`: Handles a whole PG
+* `recovery`: Handles small parts of a PG (e.g. a few objects)

+Of course this utilizes the OSD, so it's slower for your client requests.

 ```
-# speed improvements
+# speed improvements (or reduction)
-# set number of pg-backfills for one osd
+# set number of active pg-backfills for one osd
 ceph tell 'osd.*' injectargs -- --osd_max_backfills=4

-# no forced sleeptime for recovery
+# forced sleeptime in ms between recovery operations
 ceph tell 'osd.*' injectargs -- --osd_recovery_sleep_hdd=0
 ```